 It gets matched Record

-In case of in-matched record the left table data will be null
+In the case of an in-matched record, the left table data will be null

 Select e.eid, E. EName, D.Deptid, D.Dept name From

-Right Join Dept.D ON E. Deptid= D. Deptid
+Right Join Dept.D ON E. Deptid= D. Dept

 It gets matched data

 It gets in- matched data from left and Right Table